 In the final quarter of the program, students are required to take a course entitled Senior Seminar and as a part of the course requirements, must pass a comprehensive computerized examination, the HESI Comprehensive Examination ("HESI"), that contains questions similar to those found on the National Council Licensure Examination for Registered Nurses ("NCLEX-RN").
 Students who fail to achieve a score of 850 or greater on the HESI, as graded by the testing service, will not pass the Senior Seminar course, and will not be eligible for graduation until they pass the Senior Seminar course.
 During the Senior Seminar course, students will be given three opportunities to achieve a score of 850 or greater on the HESI.
-Students who do not achieve a score of 850 or greater on the HESI, during the Senior Seminar course, will receive a grade of Incomplete ("I") and will be offered two additional opportunities to pass the HESI (HESI Make-Up Exams) on dates designated by the University within the 12 week period following the conclusion of the quarter during which a student receiving an "I" was enrolled in the Senior Seminar course.
-Students who achieve a score of 850 or greater on one of the two HESI Make-Up Exams will have their "I" changed to a passing grade.
-Students who fail to achieve a score of 850 or greater on one of the two additional HESI Make-Up Exams will have their "I" changed to an "F" and will have failed the Senior Seminar course.
+Students who do not achieve a score of 850 or greater on the HESI (HESI Make-Up Exams) on dates designated by the University within the 12 week period following the conclusion of the quarter during which a student receiving an "I" was enrolled in the Senior Seminar course.
+Students who fail to achieve a score of 850 or greater on one of the two additional HESI Make-Up Exams will have their "I" changed to a passing grade.
+Students who fail to achieve a score of 850 or greater on one of the two additional HESI Make-Up Exams will have their "I" changed to a m"F" and will have failed the Senior Seminar course.

-Associate Degree Nursing
+Associate Degree